"Pollution of the Realms" is a mod that introduces blocks of carbon and sulfur emissions from the combustion of various fuels.

 Every pump could maintain 4 independent ventilation lines up to 16 blocks in length each (connected from the side) and one chimney pipe (connected to the top).

-As a last resort, you could push emission blocks with your hand (more efficiently, holding some item) towards the way out.
+As a last resort, you could push emission blocks with your empty hand towards the way out.

 Despite the fact that carbon emissions are poisonous for animals and players, they are vital for plants, as they absorb carbon during photosynthesis to take energy for growth.